-Peter worked at ABC News for over four decades, serving as anchor and managing editor of World News Tonight during the last 20 years of his storied career.
-It was always a pleasure seeing him at annual affiliate meetings, as he regularly participated in live or satellite question-and-answer sessions as part of the ABC News presentations.
+Peter Charles Archibald Ewart Jennings worked at ABC News for over four decades, serving as anchor and managing editor of World News Tonight during the last 20 years of his storied career.
+It was always a pleasure to see him at affiliate meetings where he regularly participated in live or satellite question-and-answer sessions as part of the ABC News presentations.
 On a couple different occasions, Peter invited me into his office at ABC News headquarters in New York City.
 He would usually shut the door and proceed to talk with me about everything except the news of the day.
-He always conveyed a curiosity and genuine interest in what was on the minds of affiliates, or Iowans in general.
+He always conveyed a curiosity and genuine interest in what was on the minds of affiliates, or Iowans for that matter.

-On one particularly memorable occasion, my family accompanied me on a trip to Los Angeles for an ABC affiliate meeting.
+On one particularly memorable occasion, my family accompanied me on a trip to Los Angeles for an affiliate meeting.
 It was during a reception at the Century Plaza Hotel that we turned around only to find Peter off to the side of the room with our 4-year old daughter, Brittney, engaged in a lively conversation.
-It would have likely continued much longer if not for the commotion caused by the clicking of cameras and bright flashes from several photographers who had also taken notice.
-Peter would later tell me that his boss, Roone Arledge, insisted he fly home via L.A. from an assignment in Moscow just so he could participate in the news portion of the next day’s affiliate meeting.
+It would have likely continued much longer if not for the commotion caused by the clicking and bright flashes from the cameras of several photographers who had also taken notice.
+Peter would later tell me that his boss, Roone Arledge, insisted he fly home via L.A. from an assignment in Moscow just so he could participate in the news portion of the following day’s meeting.
 It was obvious that Peter would have preferred to have flown home directly to New York, saying that he was anxious to see his own daughter, Elizabeth, and that engaging Brittney in the way he did was the next best thing!
-The reason for Roone’s insistence on his participation in the meeting became clear the following morning when Peter questioned Vice President George Bush as part of a panel discussion that included David Brinkley, Sam Donaldson and George Will.
+The reason for Roone’s insistence on his participation in the meeting became clear the next morning when Peter led the questioning of Vice President George H.W.
+Bush on a panel that included David Brinkley, Sam Donaldson and George Will.

-Peter was a very special WINNER.
-He received numerous honors during the course of his career, including 16 Emmys, a George Foster Peabody Award, a National Headliner Award, a handful of Overseas Press Club Awards, an Alfred I. duPont-Columbia Award, and dozens of similar honors.
+Peter was a highly-decorated journalist who was honored during the course of his career with numerous Emmy, George Foster Peabody Award, National Headliner, Overseas Press Club, and Alfred I. duPont-Columbia awards.
 In 2004, he was presented the Edward R. Murrow Award for Lifetime Achievement.
-And in 2011, Peter was posthumously inducted into the Academy of Television Arts and Sciences’ Television Hall of Fame.
-Actor and close friend Alan Alda said it best, “No one can replace a unique person like Peter.”
-Amen to that.
+And in 2011, Peter was posthumously inducted into the Academy of Television Arts and Sciences Television Hall of Fame.

 “Remembering Peter Jennings” Video Credit: ABC News